ViniciusFranklin22/Spotify_API/README.md

 This project showcases two different applications interacting with the Spotify API.
 One retrieves user-specific data via OAuth authentication, while the other uses the Client Credentials Flow to access public data.
 Both applications require a Spotify Developer account to obtain the necessary client ID and client secret, which should be stored in a `.env` file.

 ## Project 1: Spotify User Data
 Located in the `/Spotify_User_Data` directory, this application uses OAuth to access user-specific Spotify data.
-The project was developed using Css,Html, Python - Flask, with Spotipy to manage API interactions.
+The project was developed using Css, Html, Python - Flask, with Spotipy to manage API interactions.
 Key features include:

 ### Features:
 - Display user's last played track.